waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Plan: Cut tree at (24, 13), walk to (26, 14).
 - Turn 23791: Entered and exited Mt.
 Mortar (middle entrance) to reset map script.
 - Turn 23798: Tree at (24, 13) cleared.
 Moved to (26, 14).
 No trigger.
-- Turn 23800: Attempting (28, 15) near Apricorn trees.
-Result of Reset Hypothesis: [Pending].
+- Turn 23801: Attempted (28, 15) near Apricorn trees after Mt.
+Mortar reset.
+No trigger.
+- Plan: Check (27, 15) and (29, 15), then Fly to Ecruteak for a hard reset if needed.